Advertisement

 Walking 10,000 steps a day is a solid goal for those looking to stay active and reap the benefits of consistent movement.
 This loose recommendation has been around for quite some time now, and it's featured on many fitness trackers.

-However, a recent study suggests there's another activity measurement we should be taking into consideration for the sake of cardiovascular health.
+However, a study suggests there's another activity measurement we should be taking into consideration for the sake of cardiovascular health.
 Here's why you might want to start taking the stairs more often, and how many flights to aim for a day.

 Walking up flights of stairs daily may help reduce heart disease risk

-A recent study published in Atherosclerosis found that walking five or more flights of stairs daily could reduce the risk of heart disease by 20%
+A study published in Atherosclerosis found that walking five or more flights of stairs daily could reduce the risk of heart disease by 20%

 Researchers analyzed UK Biobank online data for 450,000 adults that estimated heart disease risk from genetic and established risk factors.
 The data also included information about participants' lifestyle habits and daily stair-climbing activity.